About Digital Assets and Their Regulatory Framework

 How Should I Determine Which Type of Digital Property I Possess or Which I Want to Acquire or Invest In?

-There is no exact single answer to this question, but it is necessary to assess in each case to which type of digital assets one belongs.
-However, the big difference between the two consists of the following.
-In case there are certain rights guaranteed within the digital asset that is reserved for the owner of the digital asset, as might be the case with NFTs, that is probably going to be a digital token.
-On the other side, if the digital asset has such characteristics that it does not grant specific rights to its owner, then it will most probably be a virtual currency, like Bitcoin[1].
+- In case there are certain rights guaranteed within the digital asset that is reserved for the owner of the digital asset, as might be the case with NFTs, that is probably going to be a digital token.

 Those who have delved deeper into the world of digital assets will probably wonder what digital assets have mixed characteristics, and how we differentiate between these two types of digital assets in such borderline cases.
-Our law also recognizes this phenomenon.
+Serbian law also recognizes this phenomenon.
 If a digital asset gives some other rights besides being used for exchange, then it is (almost) certainly a hybrid digital asset, which has the characteristics of virtual currencies and digital tokens at the same time.
 In this case, both regulatory authorities, the Securities Commission, and the National Bank of Serbia will be competent in all matters related to such hybrid digital assets.

 What Else Remains (Un)Regulated?